 “Water brings the distant near, bits of sound – sighs, gurgles, sucks, almost voices — connecting you with some other place, some other time, an experience from far away or long ago.” photographer Roni Horn, “Another Water”

 Being at sea alters your sense of time.

 Being on the sea, you can feel, if not hear and respond, the deep.
 The challenge in BELL 8 is to convey the experience of having a conversation unlike any you’ve had before.

-My urge to do this project stems from 20 years of bliss before the mast, when I was a 0-20 year old, a full fledged space cadet, a happy airhead.
-Editing the film is a means to understand emotional rhythms, their physical manifestation, tempos, and to explore what triggers changes.
+20 years of bliss before the mast, as a 0-20 year old made me a full fledged space cadet, a happy airhead.
+Editing the film was a means to understand emotional rhythms, their physical manifestation, tempos, and to explore what triggers changes.
 Various neuroscientists, philosophers, biologists are doing research to decipher why proximity to water is so soothing.
 Just as a baby starts to coo when he/she is cradled, we all start to relax when we are in a vibrating train, or on a boat rising and falling.
 Certainly, I was hypnotized by the sea.

 Woven into this love song is a celebration of current efforts to heal the ocean – art made from the same plastic), sea goddesses designed to serve as artificial reefs, and efforts to manage kelp forests…

 With storms becoming the norm, we can imagine that Poseidon is getting his revenge.